frederickaplan/fdh/files/PART3/fdh-3-0.md

 ### Map systems

-We studied maps and map systems.
+We studied maps and digital map systems.

-> Definition : Maps systems articulate digital images with geometrical approximations of places.
+> Definition : Digital map systems articulate digital images with geometrical approximations of places.

 A place can be defined in the following way